oceanasterism/oceanasterism/README.md

 i might turn off public chats when i get wayyyy too overwhelmed or is not in the mood to talk at all.

-im usually seen above market or near bsd area on the pine tree with rock, i honestly don't know why i like to stay on that particular spot. i can also be seen around with my close friends or wherever they are
+im usually seen above market or near bsd area on the pine tree with rock, i honestly don't know why i like to stay on that particular spot. i can also be seen around with my close friends or wherever they are i am also around the crk area whenever i feel like sitting there!

 i am an semi-social person i rarely interact first,i SWEAR.. i am nice and will try my best to talk to you, i am not sensitive or whatsoever I generally don't care about stuff you do if its nothing weird likeee...
 REALLLLYYY WEIRRDDD.. quick warning is that once i open up to you, you might see the real me.